 URL

-The URL (internet address) of your portal, based on its initial Name.
-This may be edited and does not need to match your portal's name.
+The URL (internet address) of your portal.
+This can be customized and does not need to match your portal's name.

 Home page

-Determines the home page of your portal, i.e. the page users will navigate to by default when visiting your portal's base URL.
-The default is home, a page generated upon portal creation that can be changed to any other page as more are created.
+This page is loaded when visiting your portal's base URL.
+The default is home, but can be changed as more pages are added.

 Contact message